-NFL Draft: Players selected in the first round - WHIZ News
+NFL draft: Players selected in the first round - WHIZ News

 Breakdown: Injury concerns (back) might have cost Farley a chance to be the No. 1 cornerback in the class.
 He opted out of 2020, but the previous two seasons he was instinctive and explosive in man-to-man coverage.
 Had back surgery after the 2019 season and then underwent another procedure in March.

-Fact: Second cornerback taken in the first round by the Titans in the last five drafts along with Adoree Jackson in 2017.
+Fact: Second cornerback taken in the first round by the Titans in the past five drafts along with Adoree Jackson in 2017.

 23. Minnesota (from New York Jets through Seattle)